 Don’t Need Many Bucks

 Your herd does not need many bucks.
 You should control the interactions between bucks and does.
+Meaning that you should keep bucks and does in separate pens.
 Most breeders believe that only the strongest bucks should be allowed to reproduce with the does.
-For that reason, keeping too many bucks can be problematic or just unnecessary.
+For that reason, keeping too many bucks can be difficult to manage or just unnecessary.

 Simple Living Arrangements